-- 5.1 Our minimum provision, as recommended by HSE is to hold a suitably stocked first aid box, to nominate an appointed person (see 3.1 above), as well as the provision for staff of relevant information on first aid arrangements. - 5.2 A list of items for the first aid bags is held by the First Aid coordinators and reviewed on a half termly basis - 5.3 Each member of staff is responsible for examining the contents of the first aid boxes.
-These are checked half-termly and restocked as soon as possible after use.
+- 5.1 Our minimum provision, as recommended by HSE is to hold a suitably stocked first aid box, to nominate an appointed person (see 3.1 above), as well as the provision for staff of relevant information on first aid arrangements. - 5.2 A list of iterms for the first aid bags are held by the First Aid Co-ordinators and reviewed on a half termly basis. - 5.3 The First Aid coordinator is responsible for examining the contents of the first aid boxes.
+These are checked at least termly and restocked as soon as possible after use.
 Details of these checks are recorded.
 Extra stock is held within the school and items discarded safely after the expiry date has passed.
 We do not keep tablets, creams or medicines in the first aid box. - 5.4 Our first aid boxes are kept in the following places: Insert locations of First Aid boxes.